jadbassil/Sudoku/README.md

 # Sudoku
-A simple c++ application the generates 9x9 sudoku grid.
+A simple c++ application that generates 9x9 sudoku grid.